 - Mix well to form a uniformly mixed ground pork mixture.

 - Take one round dumpling wrapper and put 2 tablespoons of the pork mix on one half of the wrapper.
-Leave approximately 1/4 cm space from the end of the dumpling.
+Leave approximately 1/4 cm of space from the end of the dumpling.

 - Using a brush or your finger apply a thin coat of water all along the 1/4 cm space you left.